JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 Enabled by default for target platform 2020.2 or later.

-Set `autoReloadPlugins = true` in [runIde](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin) task to enable it for earlier platform versions or `autoReloadPlugins = false` to disable it explicitly.
+Set `intellij.autoReloadPlugins = true` in [runIde](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin) task to enable it for earlier platform versions or `intellij.autoReloadPlugins = false` to disable it explicitly.

-After starting the sandbox IDE instance, run `buildPlugin` task after modifications in the plugin project and switch focus back to sandbox instance to trigger reload.
+After starting the sandbox IDE instance, run [`buildPlugin`](tools_gradle_intellij_plugin.md#buildplugin-task) task after modifications in the plugin project and switch focus back to sandbox instance to trigger reload.

-> `buildSearchableOptions` task must currently be [disabled explicitly](tools_gradle_intellij_plugin.md#how-to-disable-building-searchable-options) to workaround _Only one instance of IDEA can be run at a time_ problem.
+> [`buildSearchableOptions`](tools_gradle_intellij_plugin.md#buildsearchableoptions-task) task must currently be [disabled explicitly](tools_gradle_intellij_plugin.md#how-to-disable-building-searchable-options) to workaround _Only one instance of IDEA can be run at a time_ problem.
 >
 {type="warning"}